Elizabeth I: France

 When the Protestant Henry IV inherited the French throne in 1589, Elizabeth sent him military support.
 It was her first venture into France since the retreat from Le Havre in 1563.
 Henry's succession was strongly contested by the Catholic League and by Philip II, and Elizabeth feared a Spanish takeover of the channel ports.

-The subsequent English campaigns in France, however, were disorganised and ineffective.
-Peregrine Bertie, 13th Baron Willoughby de Eresby, largely ignoring Elizabeth's orders, roamed northern France to little effect, with an army of 4,000 men.
-He withdrew in disarray in December 1589, having lost half his troops.
-In 1591, the campaign of John Norreys, who led 3,000 men to Brittany, was even more of a disaster.
-As for all such expeditions, Elizabeth was unwilling to invest in the supplies and reinforcements requested by the commanders.
-Norreys left for London to plead in person for more support.
-In his absence, a Catholic League army almost destroyed the remains of his army at Craon, north-west France, in May 1591.
-In July, Elizabeth sent out another force under Robert Devereux, 2nd Earl of Essex, to help Henry IV in besieging Rouen.
-The result was just as dismal.
-Essex accomplished nothing and returned home in January 1592.
-Henry abandoned the siege in April.
+The subsequent early English campaigns in France, however, were disorganised and ineffective.
+Peregrine Bertie, largely ignoring Elizabeth's orders, roamed northern France to little effect, with an army of 4,000 men.
+He withdrew in disarray in December 1590 following the failure of the Siege of Paris.
+The following year, John Norreys, led 3,000 men to campaign in Brittany, which despite victory at Quenelec in June ended inconclusively.

+In July, Elizabeth sent out another force under Robert Devereux, Earl of Essex, to help Henry IV in besieging Rouen which Norreys joined.
+Essex however accomplished nothing and returned home in January 1592, and Henry abandoned the siege in April.
 As usual, Elizabeth lacked control over her commanders once they were abroad.
 "Where he is, or what he doth, or what he is to do," she wrote of Essex, "we are ignorant".
+Norreys left for London to plead in person for more support.
+Elizabeth dithered, and in Norreys' absence in May 1592, a Catholic League and Spanish army almost destroyed the remains of his army at Craon, north-west France.
+As for all such expeditions, Elizabeth was unwilling to invest in the supplies and reinforcements requested by the commanders.